Skip to the content.

 AGENTS.md and the runtime prompts

 The full set of those guardrails — plus the reasoning behind each one, the architectural conventions every module follows, and the testing philosophy — lives in AGENTS.md at the repo root.
-That file is the project’s contract with any agentic AI programmer working in the codebase: Claude Code, GitHub Copilot, Cursor, Codex, Aider, or any other tool that has a “follow this project’s conventions” surface.
+That file is the project’s contract with any AI coding assistant working in the codebase: Claude Code, GitHub Copilot, Cursor, Codex, Aider, or any other tool that has a “follow this project’s conventions” surface.
 The reason rules live in AGENTS.md (rather than in each agent’s private memory) is portability — every collaborator, human or otherwise, picks them up the same way, and the rules survive when one agent’s session ends or a different agent joins the project.
 The same file is @-included from CLAUDE.md so Claude Code reads it on every invocation; other agents read it the same way under their own conventions.

 The data-quality guardrails described above were the source material for the LLM prompts the project uses at runtime.
 Same rules, encoded in two places: once as English for the human and agent contributors who write the code, and once as English for the model that’s about to classify a real docket entry or read a real indictment.
 When a rule gets sharpened (e.g., the no-fabrication refusal, or the “trial-date-is-not-evidence-of-a-trial” invariant), it gets sharpened in both places.